open-metadata/OpenMetadata/docs/openmetadata/connectors/mysql.md

 "data_profiler_enabled": "false"
 ```

-If you want to enable the data profiler, update your configuration file as follows.&#x20;
+If you want to enable the data profiler, update your configuration file as follows.

 ```json
 "data_profiler_enabled": "true"